Health Canada’s Forward Regulatory Plan: 2025-2027

 We are proposing to consolidate the following regulations into 1 new modern regulation for controlled substances:

-We also intend to repeal the Regulations Exempting Certain Precursors and Controlled Substances from the Application of the Controlled Drugs and Substances Act.
+We are also proposing to repeal the Regulations Exempting Certain Precursors and Controlled Substances from the Application of the Controlled Drugs and Substances Act.

 Provisions for licences and permits were modernized in 2019.
-As part of the planned consolidation, we would propose changes to the regulatory provisions for pharmacists, individuals, and destruction and test kits to:
+As part of the proposed regulations, we are proposing changes to the regulatory provisions for pharmacists, individuals, and destruction and test kits to:

 • support pharmacy innovation in Canada